Jupiter’s Moon Europa May Have Water Plumes That Up Its Potential For Hosting Life, Reveals NASA

 “The data were there, but we needed sophisticated modeling to make sense of the observation,” Jia explained in the NASA news release.

-These results add to the body of evidence that Europa may have a global ocean tucked beneath its icy surface, just like Saturn’s moon Enceladus.
+These results add to the body of evidence that Europa may have a global ocean tucked beneath its icy surface, just like Saturn’s moon, Enceladus.
 This increases the odds that the two moons could possess the necessary ingredients to harbor life.

 Along with Enceladus, Europa is “one of the most promising places in the solar system to search for life,” NASA stated in a previous statement.